bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_User_Manual_App_Development/02_Python.rst

 -  *OUT*: the parameter is write-only.
 The type will be inferred.

--  *CONCURRENT*: the parameter is read-write with concurrent acces.
+-  *CONCURRENT*: the parameter is read-write with concurrent access.
+The type will be inferred.

+-  *CONMUTATIVE*: the parameter is read-write with conmutative access.
 The type will be inferred.

 -  *FILE/FILE_IN*: the parameter is a file.
 The direction is assumed to